WHY Do a Review

 - Ranking a book is useful.
 Most bookseller and book review sites include a place for you to rank the book, without even needing to put in a written review.
 These all help a reader sense the book’s popularity.
 You can also help by “liking” other people’s reviews, helping to give them importance.

-Where to Review
+WHERE to Do a Review

 I’ve already mentioned the main sites that either sell books online or talk about books.
 The major bookstore sites include: Amazon, Kobo, Barnes & Noble, and Indigo.
 There are many other online booksellers, but the ones I mentioned will get to the most readers; so, your review will serve its purpose more powerfully there.